iphyman/1bridge/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-1Bridge is aims to be a simple to use cross chain asset transfer bridge aggregator.
+1Bridge aims to be a simple to use cross chain asset transfer bridge aggregator.

 ### Built With